 Sewage plumbing system

-A sewage system is a network of pumps, mains, and pipes used to collect wastewater and has a compartment inside for separations of sewage and sludge.
+A sewage system is a network of pumps, mains, and pipes used to collect wastewater and has a compartment inside for separation of sewage and sludge.
 Sewage systems have two main types: industrial and domestic.
 In some cases, they combine both methods into one.

 Sewage systems are beneficial in every building structure for the disposal of wastewater.
 This system requires proper maintenance from professional plumbers as they can bring problems to the environment.
 This sewage system contains many substances that can be harmful to human beings and other living creatures.